 If you find yourself off of I-80, on exit 284 in Walcott, Iowa, you will see none other than the World’s Largest Truck Stop.
 Sitting 40 miles east of the University of Iowa, this rest stop truly works to live up to its namesake, having close to everything anyone on a road trip may need, including the ever-important gas station.

 Hungry?
 Take your pick from one of eight dining options, with everything from the Iowa 80 Kitchen’s seating for 300, to a quick bite at any of the other seven dining options.
 Or take your pick from your usual road trip favorite snacks at their expanded convenience store.

 If that wasn’t enough, you can also get a haircut, find a chiropractor, visit a dentist, do some laundry, check out a movie, get in a quick workout (and needed shower afterward), and more!
 That’s not including their full-service truck service center with their own ASE Certified mechanics available 24/7.
 There’s even a trucking museum and even non-denominational services on Sundays to go along with the 5,000 customers they see on an average day.

 South of the Border

-If your hunger pangs get you while passing through Morris, Illinois on I-80, this is the place to park for a break.
-R-Place is a 24/7 haven for baked goods and American comfort food.
-It is infamous for their food challenges too.
+If your hunger pangs get you while passing through Morris, Illinois, on I-80, this is the place to park for a break.
+R-Place is a 24/7 haven for baked goods and American comfort food, as well as being infamous for their food challenges too.